 Presumably, one could envisage a scenario where some group is wanting to change these constraints.
 What process would ICANN follow to examine such a request for a change in these constraints?

+What extent impacts and behavior relate to labels that will be, or are, in the Root zone, how can this be longitudinally considered?

+This issue is exemplified by the name collisions work [Verisign TR, S&P publication, US-CERT TA]

 If a proposed TLD contains non-ascii unicode characters (IDN) what procedures are followed to ensure that the label meets these criteria?

 This question refers to the matters raised in SSAC 084 and the EPSRP?